How do different providers handle coverage in remote or less common destinations

 Providers are deploying advanced solutions like dual-SIM routers, eUICC-enabled eSIM profiles, and intelligent firmware to automate network switching in real time.

 Devices equipped with remote SIM provisioning (RSP) can download and switch SIM profiles over the air, avoiding manual SIM swaps.
-For consumers with eSIM-compatible devices, this typically happens automatically: the device connects to the strongest available network without requiring user intervention*.
+For consumers with eSIM-compatible phones, this typically happens automatically: the device connects to the strongest available network without requiring user intervention*.

 Specialized equipment